pedrojrv/ML_Nuclear_Data/ENSDF/README.md

 - `all_ensdf_headers_formatted.csv` contains the headers of all RIPL .dat files.
 Features include:

 ```
-SYMB   : mass number with symbol of the element
+SYMB   : mass number with the symbol of the element
 A      : mass number
 Z      : atomic number
 Nol    : number of levels in the decay scheme